soar-telescope/goodman_pipeline/docs/_cosmic_ray_removal.rst

 .. note::

-The prefix 'c' is added to all the comparison lamps, despite they not being affected by cosmic rays.
+  The prefix ``c`` is added to all the comparison lamps, despite they not being affected by cosmic rays.